SocksTheWolf/AntiScamBot/docs/privacy-policy.md

 ## How do I remove the data the bot has on me/my servers?

-Kick/remove the bot from your server while the bot is online.
+Kick/remove the bot from your server.
+Data will be removed the next time the bot is either online or is processing events.

 ## Everything else